 Housing & Residence Life researched best practices and hosted focus groups in Fall 2011 to discuss the interest and viability of offering Gender Inclusive Housing as a new housing option.
 The feedback provided insight into the benefits and potential obstacles facing those who would most appreciate this housing option.
 A pilot proposal was drafted and a planning committee was formed to establish criteria for developing Gender Inclusive Housing at Towson University.

-Gender Inclusive Housing is a housing option rather than a Residential Learning Community.
+Gender Inclusive Housing is a housing option rather than a Living Learning Community.
 While intentional programming may permeate the communities that house Gender Inclusive Housing, the primary purpose is to provide a space for people of all genders to live comfortably and without judgment.

 Gender Inclusive Housing is open to all students.
 Students will also have to complete the application process according to deadlines and qualify for on-campus housing.
 Students will also be required to sign an agreement of understanding; noting their compliance to community standards.

 Students who indicate an interest in Gender Inclusive Housing will be assigned within university housing.
 Questions can be directed to Housing & Residence Life at 410-704-2516.

 Gender Inclusive Housing is all available in Millennium Hall.
 If interested contact Millennium Hall at Towson University by visiting the Millennium Hall website listed below and selecting Application/Forms – questions should be directed to 410-704-6455.